dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 ## BIO
-I am a Ph.D candidate in the Khoury College of Computer Science department at Northeastern University.
+I am a Ph.D. candidate in the Khoury College of Computer Science department at Northeastern University.
 I am advised by Professor [Alexandra To](https://camd.northeastern.edu/faculty/alexandra-to/).
 My research spans at the intersection of HCI, AI transparency, Values informed design, and Human-centered Data Science.
 Currently, I am focusing on contributing to AI literacy for marginalized or low-income communities.
 I am deeply passionate about making AI and data science knowledge more accessible and widespread for everyone.
-My work has been published in premier HCI venues including ACM CHI, ACM CSCW and ACM DIS.
-In a previous life, I worked as a lecturer in the CSE department, BRAC University, Dhaka, Bangladesh.
-I completed my BS and MS (with highest distinction) in CSE from University of Dhaka, Bangladesh.
+My work has been published in premier HCI venues including ACM CHI, ACM CSCW, and ACM DIS.
+In my previous life, I worked as a lecturer in the CSE department, at BRAC University, Dhaka, Bangladesh.
+I completed my BS and MS (with highest distinction) in CSE from the University of Dhaka, Bangladesh.
 I also received a second MS degree in CS from Oregon State University.
 I love doing service work; for example, sometimes on the weekends, I am probably doing service work (e.g., reviewing, attending talks, admission committees).
 I have reviewed over 55+ conference and journal papers in premier HCI venues.
 In my free time, I like taking nature photographs.

 ## NEWS
-* My CHI'23 paper on <mark> khoury news </mark>: [https://www.khoury.northeastern.edu/awards-ethics-cross-college-collaboration-northeastern-at-chi-2023/#who-is](https://www.khoury.northeastern.edu/awards-ethics-cross-college-collaboration-northeastern-at-chi-2023/#who-is)
+* My CHI'23 paper on <mark> Khoury news </mark>: [https://www.khoury.northeastern.edu/awards-ethics-cross-college-collaboration-northeastern-at-chi-2023/#who-is](https://www.khoury.northeastern.edu/awards-ethics-cross-college-collaboration-northeastern-at-chi-2023/#who-is)
+* Our DIS'23 paper won the Best Paper award, more here [https://www.acm.org/conferences/best-paper-awards#DIS23] (https://www.acm.org/conferences/best-paper-awards#DIS23).
+* Served as a PC for the first time.

 --------------------------------------------------------------------------------